 The University's Mission Statement is an important assertion of Colgate's purpose and principles.

 Colgate's mission is to provide a demanding, expansive, educational experience to a select group of diverse, talented, intellectually sophisticated students who are capable of challenging themselves, their peers, and their teachers in a setting that brings together living and learning.
-The purpose of the university is to develop wise, thoughtful, critical thinkers and perceptive leaders by challenging young men and women to fulfill their potential through residence in a community that values intellectual rigor and respects the complexity of human understanding.
+The purpose of the university is to develop wise, thoughtful, critical thinkers and perceptive leaders by challenging students to fulfill their potential through residence in a community that values intellectual rigor and respects the complexity of human understanding.

 As a residential college, Colgate is committed to the belief that learning takes place in many settings.
 Learning must serve life, and the opportunity to live together in a variety of settings encourages interpersonal exploration, expands mutual understanding, and supports a broadened perspective within a caring, humane community.
 The residential community provides a setting in which students gain maturity by taking responsibility for their actions and by coming to understand the impact of those actions upon others in an environment that is neither permissive nor authoritarian, but conducive to purposeful engagement.